-The following menu shows the titles of the flexible spacecraft data sets which are already saved in the input data file "FlexSpaceStruct.Inp".
-There are three datasets already included, but since we are creating a new dataset we are not going to select them, but instead click on "Create New" button to create a new flex spacecraft dataset in this file.
+The following menu lists the titles of the flexible spacecraft data sets which are already saved in the input data file "FlexSpaceStruct.Inp".
+There are already three datasets included, but since we are creating a new dataset we are not going to select them, but instead click on "Create New" button to create a new flex spacecraft dataset in this file.